prancer-io/cloud-validation-framework/docs/docs/snapshots/aws.md

 > <NoteTitle>Notes: Limitations</NoteTitle>
 >
 > Note: We are in the process of re-thinking our approach for the **AWS** connector.
 We'll adopt a more flexible approach soon so you can query any kind of service and not just EC2 services.

+In case you client does not have a describe method.
+Like in case of S3, then this field should be populated with the method that has from the boto3 client object.

 # Selectors